 I’m obsessed with the use of voice in games.
 I find it one of the most fascinating aspects of the medium.
 Most related discussions you might encounter, certainly as an audio practitioner, focus on processes relating to getting a good acting performance and how to best capture it – casting, auditions, directing, ensemble performances, mo-cap, union versus non-union talent (in the USA at least), which microphone is the best for a particular kind of sound and other tricks of the trade.
-Then there are the production and in-game implementation issues of managing tens or hundreds of thousands of assets, localisation fun, batch processing of files, the pros and cons of temp dialogue, real-time versus off-line manipulation and the joys of synthetic speech.
+Then there are the production and in-game implementation issues of managing tens or even hundreds of thousands of assets, localisation fun, batch processing of files, the pros and cons of temp dialogue, real-time versus off-line manipulation and the joys of synthetic speech.
 All of which are important, none of which address the fundamental issue of why most game dialogue is excruciatingly painful to behold.

 There’s been an obvious improvement in the general standard of writing and acting in games over the past decade.
-And as time goes on this can only get better – actors, directors and home-grown writers who know what the hell a game is and the unique challenges the medium presents will naturally continue to hone their craft.
+And as time goes on this can only get better – actors, directors and home-grown writers who understand the medium and the unique challenges it presents will naturally continue to hone their craft.
 But there are a couple of stumbling blocks:

 - There’s a general trend for more dialogue.

-- Integration between story/writing and game design is minimal or non-existent in most games.
+- Integration between story/writing and game design is minimal or non-existent in most games and their development processes.

-This first stumbling block is just so face-palmingly stupid.
+This first issue is just so face-palmingly stupid.
 If we want the quality of the experience to go up we need less dialogue.
 Fact.
-If you don’t believe me just watch this voiceover [sic] trailer for Bioware’s Star Wars: The Old Republic:
+If you don’t believe me, just watch this voiceover [sic] trailer for Bioware’s Star Wars: The Old Republic:

 I get the marketing polemic here.
 Fine, whatever.
-But which comic genius thought it would be a good idea to start this video with a performance by one of the 20th century’s finest actors?
-This only serves to highlight how bad all the dialogue is in this bizarrely awesome train wreck of a video that boasts of over 100,000 lines of dialogue in the game at launch.
+But which comic genius thought it would be a good idea to start this video with a performance by Alec Guinness, one of the 20th century’s most respected actors?
+This only serves to highlight the weak dialogue in this bizarrely awesome train wreck of a video that boasts of over 100,000 lines of dialogue in the game at launch.

 The second stumbling block is even more of a challenge.
 There’s only so far we can take this with “better acting” and “better writing” – the biggest issue is integrating these aspects with the game design itself which needs to use voice more appropriately instead of relying on it to communicate anything and everything.
 Whilst dialogue and its performance should of course be as awesome as possible, it is the role it plays and the information that it is burdened to convey which seals its fate.

-I found Mass Effect to be a bit of a chore – all RPGs are intrinsically a bit grindy for sure, but Mass Effect didn’t give me a story or universe I wanted to see more of and the user interface didn’t make life any easier during combat.
+In contrast, I found Mass Effect, Bioware’s previous IP, to be a bit of a chore – all RPGs are intrinsically a bit grindy for sure, but Mass Effect didn’t give me a story or universe I wanted to see more of and the user interface didn’t make life any easier during combat.
 As soon as I started playing Dragon Age another thing became dazzlingly clear – the dialogue tree system in Mass Effect (which they’ve retained for Mass Effect 2 and SW:ToR) is not to my tastes.
-The way it works is it presents you with a list of general directions/responses your character can take and, once you have made your selection, you listen to what your character has to say.
+The way it works is it presents you with a list of general directions/responses your character can take and, once you have made your selection, you listen to what your character has to say along those lines.
 I have a few problems with this:

 - Frequently, my character will say something which I categorically had no intention whatsoever for them to say, in a way which just doesn’t suit the character I’m trying to be.
 I’ve been forced to choose from a small selection of directions which are compromised abstractions, the result being frustration with my character and the game.

-- I’ve got to listen to the mouthy bugger, and if I skip this I have no idea what he’s just said because of the limitations of the aforementioned abstractions which are representative only of my character’s initial response and not the entirety of the rambling speech he then goes on to make.
+- I’ve got to listen to the mouthy bugger, and if I skip this I have no idea what they’ve just said because of the limitations of the aforementioned abstractions which are only vaguely representative of my character’s actual response and not the entirety of the rambling speech he then goes on to make.

-- I am my character (right?), so why do they do things and say things which I have little control over, and know a whole bunch of stuff which I don’t?
+- I am my character (this is an RPG, no?), so why do they do things and say things which I have little control over, and know a whole bunch of stuff which I don’t?
 I mean, I’m meant to be them, but I’m having it rammed down my throat that I’m quite clearly not them.
 They are themselves more than I am them.
 If that’s what I was looking for I’d watch a film, a really good film that has a century-long legacy of perfecting this kind of storytelling.